iann0036/tabd/README.md

 - **Visual Code Attribution** - Color-coded highlighting shows the source of each code section
 - **Manual Edit Recognition** - Distinguishes between user-typed code and other edit types
 - **Undo/Redo Tracking** - Tracks code changes from undo and redo operations
-- **Paste Operation Tracking** - Monitors and marks code that's been pasted from external sources like StackOverflow (requires installation of the browser extension and associated Native Host)
+- **Paste Operation Tracking** - Monitors and marks code that's been pasted from external sources like StackOverflow (requires installation of the browser extension and associated browser helper tool)
 - **Team Transparency** - Optionally share edit attribution with team members when using the "Repository" storage option, allowing others to see where AI-generated or pasted code was used
 - **Persistent History** - Maintains edit history across sessions